 Series one-time producer, IGA, was an unabashed fan of Castlevania III: Dracula's Curse.
 That was his absolute favorite game, and he loved dropping in nods to that game through his run.
 That's why Symphony of the Night, which starred Alucard, also featured a boss fight with three evil doppelgangers of his companions from Castlevania III, and why Dawn of Sorrow featured a three-hero bonus mode where the character explore Dracula's castle a la the play style of the NES classic.

-That's why it was no suprise when it was eventually announced that Konami planned to release a (semi-)sequel to Castlevania III.
+That's why it was no surprise when it was eventually announced that Konami planned to release a (semi-)sequel to Castlevania III.
 Set three years after the events of the NES title, the new game, Castlevania: Curse of Darkness (see, because "Curse" is in both names) the game explored the overworld of Romania and featured at least one character returning from the original game.
 The main protagonist, however, was someone new, one of Dracula's own warriors who had left the life of evil, retiring to a small town to live peacefully for the rest of his day.
 Well, until crap happens and of course he goes out to right wrongs and blah blah blah.

 Castlevania: Curse of Darkness